-- 1. The Instructor suspects that a student has plagiarized or cheated and gathers whatever supporting evidence that is available. - 2.
-Within three weeks of the incident (unless there are extenuating circumstances):
+1. The Instructor suspects that a student has plagiarized or cheated and gathers whatever supporting evidence that is available.

+2. Within three weeks of the incident (unless there are extenuating circumstances):

-If the Instructor believes that a student has plagiarized or cheated or used unsanctioned electronic devices, and that the offence is serious enough to be reported to the College for formal disciplinary measures, the Instructor completes Part 1 of the Columbia College Plagiarism/cheating report, explains the charge to the student in person or by email (if the student cannot be reached), submits the report to the Counsellor along with any supporting evidence, thereby initiating a plagiarism charge against the student.
+If the Instructor believes that a student has plagiarized or cheated or used unsanctioned electronic devices and considers the offence to be serious enough to be reported to the College for formal disciplinary measures, the instructor completes Part 1 of the Columbia College Plagiarism/Cheating report, explains the charge to the student in person or by email (if the student cannot be reached), submits the report to the Rights and Responsibilities Coordinator along with any supporting evidence, thereby initiating a plagiarism charge against the student.

-- 3. Within one (1) working day of receiving the plagiarism charge from an Instructor: The Counsellor will email the student at their Columbia College email address, thereby initiating the one week appeal period.
-The email will advise the student of the charge being filed, the consequences of the charge and the right to appeal. - 4.
-Within one week of receiving notification of the plagiarism charge from the Counsellor: The student must consult with a Counsellor and acknowledge that they understand the nature and consequences of the charge and that they have been advised of their right to appeal the charge within one week; acknowledged by signing Part 2 of the Plagiarism/Cheating Report. - 5.
-Exception for Plagiarism Charges made in Week 14: The appeal period for students charged with plagiarism in Week 14 and who do not see a Counsellor in Week 14 is extended to the end of the first week of classes in the next semester and the PAC hearing is extended to the end of the second week of classes in the next semester.
+- 3. Within one (1) working day of receiving the plagiarism charge from an instructor: the Rights and Responsibilities Coordinator will email the student at their Columbia College email address, thereby initiating the one-week appeal period.
+The email will advise the student of the charge being filed, the consequences of the charge, and the right to appeal. - 4.
+Within one week of receiving notification of the plagiarism charge from the Counsellor: the student must consult with the Rights and Responsibilities Coordinator and acknowledge that they understand the nature and consequences of the charge and that they have been advised of their right to appeal the charge within one week. - 5.
+Exception for Plagiarism Charges made in Week 14: The appeal period for students charged with plagiarism in Week 14 and who do not consult with the Rights and Responsibilities Coordinator in Week 14, is extended to the end of the first week of classes in the next semester, and the AIAC hearing is extended to the end of the second week of classes in the next semester.

-If the student is not available (e.g. end of semester/out of country) and, consequently, is not informed of the charge, the Instructor assigns a deferred grade (DEF) for the course, and the charge is resolved according to the Plagiarism Policy and Procedure once the student becomes available.
+If the student is not available (e.g., end of semester/out of country) and, consequently, is not informed of the charge, the instructor assigns a deferred grade (DE) for the course, and the charge is resolved according to the Plagiarism Policy and Procedure once the student becomes available.